 It doesn’t matter if it’s grilling season, or the middle of winter – this pork dry rub can be used all year long!
 Here’s why we’re so obsessed with it:

-• Healthy: When you make a seasoning yourself, you know exactly what goes into it.
-In other words, there’s no need to worry about unnatural ingredients, preservatives, MSG, super high sodium content, etc. You get to taste as you go, and tailor the blend to fit your preferences exactly.
+- Customizable: When you make a seasoning yourself, you know exactly what goes into it.
+You don’t need to worry about unnatural ingredients, preservatives, MSG, super high sodium content, etc. Taste as you go, and tailor the blend to fit your preferences exactly.

 What You’ll Need